Will I be entitled to Social Security Disability Benefits with Epilepsy?

 Also, SSA will not begin to count your seizures until after your first month of prescribed treatment.
 Further, multiple seizures that occur in one 24-hour period will count as one seizure.
 Seizures that occur one after the other without a return to consciousness will also count as one seizure.

-If the criteria of listing 11.02 is not met, then you move on to step four of the evaluation process.
+If the criteria of listing 11.02 are not met, then you move on to step four of the evaluation process.

 - At step 4 in the process, your residual functional capacity is determined.
 This is an evaluation of your level of disability as measured by your functional ability to engage in basic work activity considering your impairment of epilepsy and any other impairments.
 The first question that must be answered is whether you are able to do any of your past relevant work considering your residual functional capacity.
 If you are not deemed able to return to your past relevant work, then you move on to step five.